Non-decomposable Lagrangian cobordisms between Legendrian knots: Proof of Theorem

 Sabloff, Vela-Vick and Wong in \cite{SabloffVelaVickWongUpperBound} constructed the following cobordism that will be useful for us.
 Given a Legendrian knot $\Lambda'\subset S^3_{std}$, let $(S_+S_-)(\Lambda')$ be the Legendrian knot obtained by first applying the negative stabilization to $\Lambda'$ followed by the application of the positive stabilization.
 Sabloff, Vela-Vick and Wong in \cite[Lemma 3.2]{SabloffVelaVickWongUpperBound} showed that there is a Lagrangian cobordism of genus one from $(S_+S_-)(\Lambda')$ to $\Lambda'$, the schematic picture of it appears in Figure \ref{fig:genusonedoublestab}.

-We apply this construction inductively to $\Lambda'=S(\Lambda^n)$, in other words we concatenate the genus one Lagrangian cobordisms from \cite[Lemma 3.2]{SabloffVelaVickWongUpperBound} in order for a given $g>0$ to get a genus $g$ Lagrangian cobordism from $(S_+S_-)^g(S(\Lambda^n))$ to $S(\Lambda^n)$.
-We then concatenate the obtained cobordism and $S(T^n)$ and get a Lagrangian cobordism of genus $g$ from $(S_+S_-)^g(S(\Lambda^n))$ to $S(U^n)$, we call it $L_g$.
+We apply this construction inductively to $\Lambda'=S(\Lambda^n)$.
+In other words, given $g > 0$, we concatenate $g$ copies of the genus-$1$ Lagrangian cobordism from \cite[Lemma 3.2]{SabloffVelaVickWongUpperBound} to obtain a genus-$g$ Lagrangian cobordism from $(S_+S_-)^g(S(\Lambda^n))$ to $S(\Lambda^n)$.
+Note that the genus is additive because the cobordisms that we are concatenating have connected boundaries.

+We then concatenate the obtained cobordism and $S(T^n)$ and get a Lagrangian cobordism $L_g$ of genus $g$ from $\Lambda_-=(S_+S_-)^g(S(\Lambda^n))$ to $\Lambda_+=S(U^n)$.
 We claim that $L_g$ is a non-ribbon cobordism.
 In order to show it, we need to rely on the estimates of Livingston from \cite{Critpointsknotcobordisms}.